What is Sanctions Screening?

 From an economic perspective, sanctions can materialize into:

 Sanctions screening is a critical component of an effective AML/CTF program.
 It involves checking an organization’s existing and potential customers, partners, and transactions against global sanctions lists to identify financial risks and ensure compliance with international regulations.
-The process typically involves six key steps:
+The process typically involves six key steps utilizing advanced screening technology and transaction screening methods:

 Step 1: Collect

 The first step involves collecting necessary data that will be checked against a sanctions list.
 This typically includes information about customers, potential business partners, and transactions.
-The data collected may include names, addresses, dates of birth, nationality, and other pertinent details.
+The data collected may include names, addresses, dates of birth, nationality, and other pertinent details to ensure data accuracy.

 Step 2: Validate

-Once the data is collected, it’s important to corroborate the information to ensure its accuracy.
+Once the data is collected, data validation is crucial to corroborate the information and ensure its accuracy.
 This step often involves cross-checking the data against other sources, such as ID documents, company registers, or third-party data providers.
 The goal here is to ensure the integrity of the data before it is used in the sanctions screening process.

-After the data has been collected and corroborated, it’s time for the actual screening.
+After the data has been collected and corroborated, it’s time for the actual screening process.
 Using sanctions screening technology, the collected data is matched against global sanctions lists, which include individuals, organizations, or countries that are embargoed or sanctioned by regulatory bodies.

 Step 4: Investigate

-If a potential match is identified during the sanctions screening process, it triggers an investigation.
+If a potential match is identified during the sanctions screening process, it triggers an investigation process.
 The analysis aims to confirm or reject the potential matches upon enriching the client data and cross-checking the details.
 This step confirms whether the alerts were false positives or true matches.

 Step 5: Report

 Reporting is the final and optional step in the sanctions screening process, activated only if a true match is found.
-The institution must file the Suspicious Activity Report (SAR) to the relevant authority following the proper protocols, as failing to report a match can lead to severe penalties.
+The institution must adhere to reporting requirements and file the Suspicious Activity Report (SAR) to the relevant authority following the proper protocols, as failing to report a match can lead to severe penalties.

 Step 6: Monitor